 The restaurant situation in most cities is an ever-shifting canvas and there’s high turnover always.
-This post on the best restaurants in Guanajuato was updated in November of 2023 and will be revised when the scene changes again.
+This post on the best restaurants in Guanajuato was updated in August of 2024 and will be revised when the scene changes again.

 Though Guanajuato City probably receives 98 Mexican tourists for every 2 foreign ones, the local population is getting steadily wealthier and pickier, so the number of good places to choose from keeps increasing each year.
 So the best places to eat here is not limited to two or three restaurants anymore–though the pandemic did put a few places over the edge.